 - Share options functional and visible.

 - Tapping elements like buttons big and spaced enough to be used by big hands.

 - No tables where possible!!! - Tables are very tricky on small screens.

 Another option that you can use to test your website is to simulate mobile devices with Device Mode in Chrome (Cmd+Opt+I on Mac or F12 on Windows and Linux).

 Click on the toggle device toolbar.
 You will see some predefined list of devices that can be configured (Edit at the bottom of the list)

-Keep in mind this is not a 100% representation of how it will look in the actual device but is very close.
-It is always better to test on the actual device, when possible.
+Keep in mind this is not a 100% representation of how it will look on the actual device but is very close.
+It is always better to test on the actual device, whenever possible.

-Now onto browsers, here again, you need to find out which browsers (& version ) is your audience using regularly.
+Now, browsers!
+Here again, you need to find out which browsers and which version your audience tends to use regularly.
 Otherwise, you can see here the most popular browsers.

-You will be surprised how some features on your website may not work or display properly in some browsers.
+You will be surprised how some features on your website may not work or display properly on some browsers.

 Special attention to Internet Explorer, which could still be very popular in some countries and niches (e.g. government, financial sector)